stephenchung27/interviews/README.md

 ---

-## 4-week Sprint
+## 4-Week Sprint

 This is a four week long, Monday to Friday schedule that will give you a good foundation on algorithms.
-This will give you the confidence to jump into problems on LeetCode as they can be daunting when first starting off.
+This sprint will give you the confidence to jump into problems on LeetCode, as they can be daunting when first starting off.
 This alone will not prepare you for the Big N companies, although it is adequate for smaller start-ups.

 [Link to schedule on Google Sheets]()

 You will need a team of 3 including yourself.
 This is so that you can keep each other accountable.
-You should create an incentive for yourselves to come into the office (E.g. Late/absent persons must owe their other team members lunch/dinner).
+You should create an incentive for yourselves to come into the office (e.g. late/absent persons must owe their other team members lunch/dinner).

 **Choose your teammates wisely!** I recommend picking teammates you believe are on the same level or higher.

-Doing mock interviews with your teammate will help you practice whiteboarding.
-It will also give you an insight on what an interviewer is thinking when a candidate is struggling.
+Doing mock interviews with your teammates will help you practice whiteboarding.
+It will also give you insight on what an interviewer is thinking when a candidate is struggling.
 Try to keep it as close to the real experience as you can.

 **Follow all of the guidelines below:**

 - Do the problems marked with a number with your team.
 The ones marked with an X can be done alone or together.
 Try to do all the problems for each day.
 If you can't, come back to the problem when you finish a problem set for the day.
 - Designate two people to solve a problem and one person to act as an interviewer for each problem.
 - Only attempt the problem for 30 minutes.
-If you feel like are close to a solution, then take extra time to finish it.
+If you feel like you are close to a solution, take extra time to finish it.
 - Your solution must include the time complexity of the algorithm.
-- Afterwards review the solution until you can understand it.
-Practice explaining it to your team mates if they are having trouble.
+- Afterwards, review the solution until you can understand it.
+Practice explaining it to your teammates if they are having trouble.
-- Do **Problem Blitzs**.
-These are short sessions where you spend at most 5 minutes visualizing a solution in your head before getting together and reviewing the solution.
-You would try to get as many problems into an hour period.
-The idea of a *blitz* is based on the [Pareto Principle](https://www.briantracy.com/blog/personal-success/how-to-use-the-80-20-rule-pareto-principle/) or the 80/20 rule for short.
+- Do **Problem Blitzes**.
+These are short sessions in which you spend at most 5 minutes visualizing a solution in your head before getting together and reviewing the solution.
+The goal is to fit as many problems as you can into an hour period.
+The idea of a *blitz* is based on the [Pareto Principle](https://www.briantracy.com/blog/personal-success/how-to-use-the-80-20-rule-pareto-principle/), or the 80/20 rule for short.
 You can pull these questions from any resource (LeetCode, Cracking the Coding Interview, CareerCup).

 **Additional things you can do:**